toverainc/willow-autocorrect/README.md

 1) WAC searches Typesense to make sure we don't already know about that successful command.
 This uses exact string search.
 2) If the matching intent is new add it to Typesense.
 3) The command does what it does in Home Assistant.
+4) We give you the Home Assistant output and let you know we learned a new command.

 If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I don't know that command".
 This is what you have today.